Fr75s/kdenlive-title-gen/commands.md

 Modifiers must be added to blocks which already contain content; standalone modifiers (or modifiers attached to commands) will result in an error.
 More than one modifier can be placed in a single block.
 If multiple of the same modifier are placed in the block, only the last one sequentially will take effect.

 Additionally, modifiers can be placed within the frontmatter; this will apply the modifier to the title clip.
-Only some modifiers work for the title clip; these modifiers will be marked by "(TITLE)" in the documentation.
-It is best to modify the configuration values of the script for different titles.
+Only some modifiers work as fully intended for the title clip; these modifiers will be marked by "(TITLE)" in the documentation.
+It is best to modify the configuration values of the script for different title styles.

 Modifiers are specified with their keyword in double curly brackets (`{{}}`).
 Parameters for modifiers are passed in a single parentheses (`()`) after the curly brackets.